Fred Weller: Career

 In 1993, Weller was one of the main regulars in the TV series Missing Persons.
 He has made guest appearances in episodes of Law & Order, Law & Order: Special Victims Unit, Law & Order: Criminal Intent, Monk and The Young Indiana Jones Chronicles.
 He has also appeared in several well-received films, such as Stonewall, The Business of Strangers, The Shape of Things, and the 2000 drama/miniseries The Beach Boys: An American Family portraying the character Brian Wilson.

-He was initially successful as a stage actor, and stage acting is still his biggest passion.
-He has performed in Neil LaBute and David Mamet plays and films.
+He starred in the USA Network comedy-drama series In Plain Sight as Deputy U.S. Marshal Marshall Mann.

 He appeared on Broadway in 2003 in the Tony award-winning play Take Me Out in which he appeared completely nude, and in 2014 in the Terrence McNally play Mothers and Sons.
-In 2018 he appeared on Broadway as Bob Ewell in Aaron Sorkin's To Kill a Mockingbird, an adaptation of Harper Lee's novel.
+In 2018, he appeared on Broadway as Bob Ewell in Aaron Sorkin's To Kill a Mockingbird, an adaptation of Harper Lee's novel.

-Weller has also played lead roles in many successful independent films, including Neil LaBute's The Shape of Things (with Paul Rudd, Rachel Weisz and Gretchen Mol), James Toback's When Will I Be Loved (opposite Neve Campbell) and The Business of Strangers (with Stockard Channing and Julia Stiles).
+Weller has played lead roles in many successful independent films, including Neil LaBute's The Shape of Things (with Paul Rudd, Rachel Weisz and Gretchen Mol), James Toback's When Will I Be Loved (opposite Neve Campbell) and The Business of Strangers (with Stockard Channing and Julia Stiles).

-He starred in the USA Network comedy-drama series In Plain Sight as Deputy U.S. Marshal Marshall Mann.
-He worked closely with Mary McCormack (Deputy U.S. Marshal Mary Shannon) during filming.

 Personal life

 Weller married actress Ali Marsh on September 6, 2003.
-They have two children, a daughter, Azalea, born in 2007, whose godmother is his In Plain Sight co-star Mary McCormack, and a son, Hank, born in 2010.
+They have two children, a daughter born in 2007, whose godmother is his In Plain Sight co-star Mary McCormack, and a son born in 2010.
 He and his family live in the Greenwich Village neighborhood of New York City.

-He is a cousin of actor Peter Weller.